sidebase/nuxt-auth/README.md

 })
 ```

-Note that there's way more options inside the `nextAuth.options` object, see [here](https://next-auth.js.org/configuration/options#options) for all available options.
+Note: There's more possible options for the `nextAuth.options` object, see [here](https://next-auth.js.org/configuration/options#options) for all available options.

 Note: The above credential-provider example is taken over in part from the [NextAuth.js credentials example](https://next-auth.js.org/configuration/providers/credentials).
 It is _not_ considered safe for production usage and you would need to adapt it further, e.g., by calling another service that provides authentication, such as [strapi](#example-with-a-custom-strapi-jwt-provider)